katekimchoi/image-compression-and-inpainting-autoencoder/README.md

 ## How to use this code
 This project uses the dog class of images in the CIFAR-10 image dataset.

-It uses an argument parser to allow training parameters to be easily changed from the command line.
 The basic command to train image compression:
 ```
 python train_compression.py
 ```